wrCisco/simple-ebook-viewer-for-wp/README.md

 * **`color-scheme`**
   - accepted values: "**auto**", "**sepia**", "**light**", "**dark**" (default: **auto**)

-Layout, max-pages, default-font-size and page-margins are only available for reflowable ebooks, while zoom is only available for fixed layout ones.
+`Layout`, `max-pages`, `default-font-size` and `page-margins` are only available for reflowable ebooks, while `zoom` is only available for fixed layout ones.

-Max-pages is the maximum number of pages (in the "paginated" layout) that the user will be able to see in a single view (if there is enough screen space).
+`Max-pages` is the maximum number of pages (in the "paginated" layout) that the user will be able to see in a single view (if there is enough screen space).

-Show-annotations and show-page-delimiters let the user see on page the Calibre annotations (if there are Calibre annotations in the ebook) and the page delimiters (if the ebook contains a page list).
+`Show-annotations` and `show-page-delimiters` let the user see on the pages the Calibre annotations (as highlighted text, if there are Calibre annotations in the ebook) and the page delimiters (as short vertical bars, if the ebook contains a page list).

-Color-scheme: "auto" means that the Viewer will adapt to the preferred color-scheme set by the user in their device or browser (light or dark).
+`Color-scheme`: "auto" means that the Viewer will adapt to the preferred color-scheme set by the user in their device or browser (light or dark).

 For most ebooks these preferences should be enough, but sometimes there are ebooks with style rules that don't play well with the styles set by the Viewer, so the users have also the option to apply some filters to the Viewer's colors (with the menu entry "Color filter...").